Djeeb/cuda-tests/projects_pytorch/SVRG_nnet/README.md

 #### **Compute the average of gradients**

-In order to compute the average of gradients w.r.t the snapshot W tild, we use a simple update method that will be triggered every m*n iterations, during 1 epoch :
+In order to compute the average of gradients w.r.t the snapshot W tilde, we use a simple update method that will be triggered every m*n iterations, during 1 epoch :

 ```c++
 void nnet::update_mu(){